Welcome to the Governor's Page!

 All our governors have specific link roles which enable them to become 'experts' about different aspects of our school.
 These will often form the basis of monitoring carried out by the governors on their visits to school.
 Link roles identified as 'SIP' relate directly to the 'School Improvement Priorities' which we are currently working on and are outlined below:

-Priority 2 - to improve the quality of teaching
+Priority 1 - to improve the quality of teaching and improve outcomes for pupils

-Priority 3 - to improve learning in phonics
+Priority 3 - to improve pupils' personal development and welfare

 Below are pictures of our Governors, please do feel you can approach them with any questions or queries about the school - they will be very happy to talk to you.